-ScaleBreak® quickly removes deposits like lime, scale, and rust that otherwise drastically reduce efficiency, increase expenses and damage to vital components.
+ScaleBreak chemical descaler quickly removes deposits like lime, scale, and rust that drastically reduce efficiency, increase expenses, and stop damaging vital components.

-For the fifth installment of Cleaning With ScaleBreak®, we are outlining the steps for cleaning shell & tube heat exchangers with ScaleBreak.
+For the fifth installment of Cleaning With ScaleBreak®, we outline the steps for cleaning shell & tube heat exchangers with ScaleBreak.

-When cleaning a shell & tube heat exchanger you will first need to visit our calculation tool at www.goodway.com/resources/calculators#!/shell-tube-menu so you know the proper amount of ScaleBreak needed and how long to perform the circulation.
-The information in the calculation tool allows you to adjust the amount based on the thickness of scale in your exchanger.
+When cleaning a shell & tube heat exchanger, you will first need to visit our calculation tool so you know the proper amount of ScaleBreak needed and how long to perform the circulation.
+The information in the calculation tool allows you to adjust the amount based on the thickness of the scale in your exchanger.

 - Isolate the heat exchanger from the system by closing the supply and return water valves.

 - Position a ball valve on the low point of the heat exchanger.
-This valve will function as your entry point for your ScaleBreak cleaning and can be closed to prevent backflow.
+This valve will be your entry point for your ScaleBreak cleaning and can be closed to prevent backflow.

 - Attach your circulation hoses so you are pumping into the bottom of the heat exchanger and returning the fluid out the top.

-- Your exit point on top needs to be at the highest point of the exchanger.
+- Your exit point on top must be at the exchanger's highest point.
 If tubes are above your exit point, position the hose at a higher point.
-This action will bring up the liquid volume and ensure the higher tubes are flooded and do not become air bound with CO2 or foaming resulting from the cleaning.
+This action will increase the liquid volume and ensure the higher tubes are flooded and do not become air-bound with CO2 or foaming resulting from the cleaning.